Combining 2 arrays into 1 array

 Use the Expand option of List Object Instances

-The List Object Instances activity has an ‘Expand’ option, which allows you to collect, in one array, the details of two Types, linked by a Reference field.
+The List Object Instances activity has an ‘Expand’ option, which allows you to collect, in one array, the details of two Tables, linked by a Reference field.

-Consider a Type (called Permissions) which has a reference field called Feature.
+Consider a Table (called Permissions) which has a reference field called Feature.

 In this example we have created two variables, simpleVariable using .Output() and expandedVariable using .ExpandedObject()